websanco/liferay-learn/readme/TUTORIAL_CODE_GUIDELINES.md

 #### Labels and Headings

-Include the project ID in labels and headings.
+Include the project ID (in uppercase) in labels and headings.
 For example, `c1n4` is the project ID used in these Language Keys:

 ```properties
 c1n4-commerce-product-type=C1N4 Commerce Product Type